danielfm123/croutonlauncher/README.md

 ```
 Now you can delete Downloads/autostart

-6. restart and profit from http://localhost:8000 or crouton extension
+6. restart and profit from http://localhost:8000 or crouton launcher extension